sigmaris/my_blog/content/post/2012-06-09-home-ipv6-tunnel.md

 <!--more-->We are used to having devices on a home network behind a home router, plugged into the DSL or Cable modem.
 The router normally does NAT to allow all the computers on the LAN to use a single IPv4 address that&#8217;s assigned by our ISP, and includes a simple firewall.
 Devices on the LAN have private IPs (e.g. in the 192.168.0.0/16 range) and are by default not reachable from the wider Internet, unless you specifically forward ports on your router to them.
 However with the advent of IPv6 this changes somewhat.
 As I mentioned above, with IPv6 connectivity comes a /64 block of routable IPv6 addresses to assign to devices on the LAN &#8211; each of these is fully reachable from the outside Internet.
 And if you&#8217;ve set up the system hosting the tunnel endpoint as an IPv6 router, it will happily send packets between anyone on the Internet and devices on your LAN.
 This is generally a Bad Thing, as we might be running all kinds of services like file sharing or VNC on our home systems that we don&#8217;t want (or need) exposed to the outside world.
 What we need is a firewall which works without NAT, allowing each device to have its own routable IPv6 address while protecting it from intrusion.

 There are two options; either run a firewall on each machine on the LAN individually, or only run a firewall on the gateway and filter traffic at the ingress point to the LAN.
-I went with the latter option, since it only requires configuring one system instead of several, and I&#8217;m more familiar with the Linux `iptables` firewall system than the Mac OS X `pf` firewall.
+I went with the latter option, since it only requires configuring one system instead of several, and I'm more familiar with the Linux `iptables` firewall system than the Mac OS X `pf` firewall.

-Unfortunately while DD-WRT has basic IPv6 support, it doesn&#8217;t include the necessary kernel modules or userspace tools for setting up an IPv6 firewall.
+Unfortunately while DD-WRT has basic IPv6 support, it doesn't include the necessary kernel modules or userspace tools for setting up an IPv6 firewall.
 I had to download the kernel modules and ip6tables packages, following instructions [here][7] and install them to the `/jffs` partition on the router with `ipkg` (you also have to enable JFFS2 support on the router for this to be possible).

 Once all this is installed, another script is necessary to start and configure the firewall.
 I used the following: